New Economics of the Agentic Firm

 Not because the AI is struggling, but because the humans are drowning in output.
 Cheap cognition creates expensive management.
 As generation becomes abundant, review becomes the constraint.
 The old assumption was that production was slower than oversight.
 That is no longer safe.

 If agents can produce far more code changes, drafts, analyses, or candidate actions than humans can inspect one by one, then “review harder” is not an operating model.
-The bottleneck moves upstream.
+Oversight has its own failure mode, one we have seen before in semi-autonomous driving: vigilance decay.

 There is a limited analogy here with AI itself.
 In a world of scarce compute, AI systems had to be handcrafted.
 Engineers stayed close to the rules, the architecture, the moving parts.
 But the bitter lesson was that once enough compute arrived, grown systems beat handcrafted ones.
 Scale outperformed local legibility.